 As we roll into summer, our spirits in the OUTA office are not only heightened by the warmer weather and the prospects of much needed rain, but also by the growing public support extended toward our work and efforts.

-The number of members who complete the monthly donation process (to the value of their choice), continues to grow and the more this happens, the greater our ability to expand our corruption fighting capacity and advocacy.
+The number of supporters who complete the monthly donation process (to the value of their choice), continues to grow and the more this happens, the greater our ability to expand our corruption fighting capacity and advocacy.
 In addition, our growth ensures that we are able to increase our litigation war-chest which is extremely necessary in the space of civil action against people in positions of authority.

 Our experience and that of many civil action organisations, is that government has a tendency to use their endless supply of taxpayers funds against civil society’s challenges by adopting an ‘attrition through lawfare’ strategy.
 We are now able to counter this with a meaningful and sizable litigation fund to see these winnable cases that we tackle through to the end, as we hold those who abuse their positions of authority to account.

 In this month’s newsletter, we reflect on a few of the campaigns we are busy driving and, more specifically, those which have made media headlines.
 Despite these articles, we are working behind the scenes on other matters pertaining to SABC and the Hlaudi Circus, the Water issues (a few of them) and specific campaigns within a number of State Owned Entities where maladministration and potential corruption is rife.

 September also saw OUTA present its concerns on the flawed Eskom MYPD methodology which allows Eskom to generate unacceptably high energy tariff increases.
 We notice that Nersa (the supposed watchdog on behalf of the public) have shifted up a gear in their role to protect the public from Eskom’s abuse of the electricity tariff scheme.
 However, we believe they have still fallen far short of that which society requires of them.
 We will keep our supporters posted on developments in this regard.